rrendon2025/playwright-BDD/README.md

    npm install allure-commandline@latest --save-dev
    ```

+### GitHub Pages Issues
+If your Allure reports aren't appearing on GitHub Pages:

+1. **Check workflow run** - Go to the Actions tab to ensure the workflow ran successfully
+2. **Verify gh-pages branch** - Confirm the gh-pages branch was created with content
+3. **Check Pages settings** - Ensure GitHub Pages is configured to deploy from gh-pages branch
+4. **Allow time for deployment** - GitHub Pages can take up to 10 minutes to deploy after a successful workflow

 ## Step Navigation in Feature Files

 To enable Ctrl+Click navigation from feature files to step definitions: